-- PMOC Observation: The PMOC is pleased that the JPB plans to update its risk analysis in October 2022.
-The PMOC suggests that the JPB conduct a fresh risk elicitation exercise in conjunction with this update because of the significant turnover in the PCEP management team.
-The new members of the team may recognize risks not identified previously, particularly those related to testing and commissioning and rail activation. - The PMOC notes that a major component of the Global Settlement with BBII was the cost of time related overhead (TRO).
+- ➤ PMOC Observation: The PMOC is pleased that the JPB's October 2022 update to its risk model showed a reduced direct cost of risk.
+The PMOC continues to suggest that the JPB conduct a fresh risk elicitation exercise because of the significant turnover in the PCEP management team.
+The new members of the team may recognize risks not identified previously, particularly those related to testing and commissioning, and rail activation. - The PMOC notes that a major component of the Global Settlement with BBII was the cost of time related overhead (TRO).
 The JPB has been unable to accurately assess the risk of TRO because it lacks a fully integrated master project schedule.
-The PMOC strongly encourages the PCEP team to complete the integration of its MPS so that it can run the Monte Carlo schedule risk analysis at the earliest possible time. - The PMOC is pleased that the JPB's risk lead updated the Monte Carlo Cost Model results.
+The PMOC strongly encourages the PCEP team to complete the integration of its MPS so that it can run the Monte Carlo schedule risk analysis at the earliest possible time.
+The PCEP's Risk lead has begun planning for a Monte Carlo schedule risk analysis; updated overhead costs will be required.

+➤ The PMOC is pleased that the JPB's risk lead updated the Monte Carlo Cost Model results.
 This information should be helpful to the JPB and its funding partners as the project moves forward.
-The PMOC notes that the Global Time Resolution Change Order established Time Related Overhead (TRO) rates for delays occurring in the years 2022, 2023 and 2024 and this information can be used in assessing the indirect cost of risk.
+The PMOC notes that the Global Time Resolution Change Order established Time Related Overhead (TRO) rates for delays occurring in the years 2022, 2023, and 2024 and this information can be used in assessing the indirect cost of risk.